-Coronial inquests are public hearings held to examine the cause and circumstances surrounding the death of somebody in unusual or unnatural circumstances.
-Inquests are conducted by magistrates in their role as coroners.
+Coronial inquests are public hearings held to examine the cause and circumstances surrounding somebody’s death.
+In Queensland, inquests are conducted by magistrates in their role as coroners.

 There are certain deaths which by law must be the subject of an investigation and inquest.
 These include: